johannschopplich/unlazy/docs/api/lazy-load.md

 The main method of the library.
 It works as follows:

 1. Detects whether the visitor is a bot or a crawler.
 This ensures that the full-quality image is loaded and indexed by search engines.
-The `data-srcset` attribute will be converted to `srcset`.
+   - The `data-srcset` attribute will be converted to `srcset`.
+   - The `data-src` attribute will be converted to `src`.
-2. Processes all images with a `loading="lazy"` attribute: it calculates the image's `sizes` attribute if `data-sizes="auto"` is set and then checks if the image has a blurry placeholder (given the `data-srcset` attribute).
+2. Processes all images with a `loading="lazy"` attribute.
+   - Calculates the image's `sizes` attribute if `data-sizes="auto"` is set.
+   - Checks if the image has a blurry placeholder (given a `data-srcset` or `data-src` attribute is present).
 3. If the image has a blurry placeholder and is already in the viewport or the visitor is a crawler, it immediately loads the full-quality image.
 4. If the image is not yet in the viewport, an event listener is added to load the full-quality image when it enters the viewport.